edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/getting_started/nuxt3.md

 npx nuxi init <app-name>
 ```

-Note: Learn more about [npx](https://nodejs.dev/learn/the-npx-nodejs-package-runner) and [Creating a new Nuxt3 project](https://v3.nuxtjs.org/getting-started/installation#new-project).
+Learn more about [npx](https://nodejs.dev/learn/the-npx-nodejs-package-runner) and [Creating a new Nuxt3 project](https://v3.nuxtjs.org/getting-started/installation#new-project).

 After the installation is complete, change directory to the new project: